Getting the most out of stamp duty exemptions in your state

 Off the plan

 Off the plan purchases may be eligible for the off-the-plan duty concession.
-When paying the transfer duty on off the plan purchases, the dutiable value of the property is calculated at the contract price minus construction or refurbishment costs incurred on or after the contract date.
+This concession means home buyers only pay stamp duty on the dutiable value of the home, which is the contract price minus the construction or refurbishment costs incurred on or after the contract date.
+To be eligible, buyers must also be eligible for either the principal place of residence concession or the first home buyer exemption concession.
+The dutiable value of the home must be $750,000 or less for first home buyers, or $550,000 or less for home buyer.

 Help for pensioners